neilsteven1997/cybersecurity/soc-alert-triaging-tinsel-triage-tryhackme-advent-of-cyber-day-10-2025-12-11.md

 How many accounts were added to the sudoers group in the Linux PrivEsc - User Added to Sudo Group alert?
 - 4

+---
+## Diving Deeper Into Logs

+The initial triage of security alerts must transition immediately into a granular analysis of the raw log data within the Security
+Information and Event Management (SIEM) system, such as Microsoft Sentinel, to definitively validate the detections and reconstruct the attacker's actions.
+To achieve this, an analyst reviews the Events section within the full alert details view, which provides explicit evidence, such as the specific name of the installed kernel module and its installation timestamp on each compromised machine.

+A more focused examination requires pivoting from the summarized alert data to raw events via custom queries.
+By switching the
+Sentinel view to KQL (Kusto Query Language) mode, the analyst can construct a precise query targeting all relevant events from a single host.
+Executing this custom query reveals a cluster of highly suspicious activities correlating with the kernel module insertion.
+The sequence of surrounding events, including actions that manipulate system files and privilege assignments, strongly confirms malicious intent and signifies a successful compromise.

+The combined evidence—the insertion of a kernel module, coupled with the system-level changes—is indicative of post-exploitation activity focused on privilege escalation and persistence.
+Specifically, the execution of the `cp` command to back up the shadow file, the addition of a new user (`Alice`) to the `sudoers` group, the modification of an existing administrative user (`backupuser`) by the root account, and successful root SSH authentication collectively represent a severe deviation from normal operational baselines.
+This chain of events warrants immediate and intensive incident response efforts.

+### Description,Code/Command
+- KQL query for filtering logs by host,"`set query_now = datetime(2025-10-30T05:09:25.9886229Z); Syslog_CL | where host_s == 'app-02' |
+project _timestamp_t, host_s, Message`"
+- Command used for shadow file backup,`cp` (copy)
+- Name of the malicious kernel module,`malicious_mod.ko`

+---
+[!Note]
+>Raw log analysis is essential for validating alerts and moving beyond high-level triage to uncover specific attacker actions.
+>Sentinel's KQL mode allows analysts to create custom queries for focused investigation into single entities (e.g., `app-02`).
+>Suspicious event sequences, particularly those manipulating user accounts and privilege groups, suggest privilege escalation and persistence.
+>Actions like creating shadow file backups, modifying administrative users, and inserting kernel modules are strong indicators of a successful, post-exploitation compromise.
+>Correlating events like successful root SSH authentication with privilege changes confirms highly unusual, likely malicious, system activity.